TomasKypta/android-lang-tool/README.md

 optional escaping).
 **ingored list file** - Optional file for defining keys that are ignored.
 **transformations config file** - Optional file for defining import tranformations on keys.
+**mixed list file** - Optional file containing keys which will be handled as mixed xml content when importing.

 ### Format of splitting configuration file